 Syntax

-• WKT strings that contain spatial reference system information are not supported.
-If the WKT format includes a Spatial Reference Identifier (SRID), you must store the SRID in a separate column.
+WKT strings that embed spatial reference system (SRS) information are not supported.
+If your geometry has a Spatial Reference Identifier (SRID), store it in a separate column.
 The SRID is used only as an identifier.
 The default SRID is 4326.

 Examples